Ewen2015/StatsModels/README.md

 - Statistical Learning and Data Mining

 I will discuss topics listed above according to my understanding.
 If you have any questions, feel free to leave a comment.
-I would like learn about your understanding. :smiley:
+I would like learn about your ideas. :smiley:

 ### 1. Regression Models

 Probabilities and mathematical statistics are the foundation of Statistics, clearly.
 Stand behind these two basical courses are regression analysis.
 The importance of a good understanding of these two courses can never be overestimated, not only for statistics but machine learning.

-#### Overview
+##### Overview

 So, what is the start point of it?
 Or in orther words, what issues does regression analysis intend to solve?